 Last week FossHub was breached by attackers from the group PeggleCrew.
-As I’m using FossHub as the primary mean of distributing Windows and MacOS binaries for MKVToolNix users have asked my whether MKVToolNix or my other servers have been compromised, too.
+As I’m using FossHub as the primary mean of distributing Windows and MacOS binaries for MKVToolNix, users have asked me whether MKVToolNix or my other servers have been compromised, too.

 To the best of my knowledge the answer is: no.

 - Last week the FossHub administrators sent an quick announcement to the developers hosting their software on FossHub on the day the breach was discovered.
 In it the admins were very open and honest about how they’d been breached, what the attackers had had access to, and what had been modified.
 While they did have access to the MKVToolNix binaries, those binaries were not modified.

 - Several reports about the incident that have been release since by various media do not list MKVToolNix either.